AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 **Default content** is content an author intuitively would put on a page without adding any additional semantics.
 This includes text, headings, links, and images.
 Such content is self-explanatory in its function and purpose.

-In AEM this content is implemented as components with very simple, pre-defined models, which include everything that can serialized in Markdown and HTML.
+In AEM, this content is implemented as components with very simple, pre-defined models, which include everything that can serialized in Markdown and HTML.

-* **Text**: Rich text (including list elements, strong, or italic text)
+* **Text**: Rich text (including list elements and strong or italic text)
 * **Title**: Text, type (h1-h6)
 * **Image**: Source, description
 * **Button**: Text, title, url, type (default, primary, secondary)